 Beyond just eating your newly created dry fruits, vegetables, and herbs you can also re-hydrate them for anything from pizza sauce to cobblers.
 There are a plethora of other creative uses for your dehydrator such as reviving limp potato chips or soggy popcorn.

 Let’s be real.
 We probably all make a few mistakes every so often (or quite often) when we set out on our food preparation adventures.
 Food dehydrator temperatures are so low that it’s nearly impossible to over-dry your food.
 It’s quite the opposite of the teapot or oven situation, where you will be met with unpleasant sounds or smells if you drift off for an afternoon siesta.

 Dehydrators are not one of those insanely expensive gizmos that some people perceive them to be.
 Most run about $60, though you can certainly find more expensive professional models if you can see yourself becoming a heavy user.
 If you’re unsure, we recommend buying one of the less expensive options then upgrading later.

-This seems a bit counter intuitive at first glance.
+This seems a bit counterintuitive at first glance.
 Yes, the machine itself takes up room, but it shrinks food significantly.
-This enables you to fit a great deal of preserves into a small area—ideal for large families, camping enthusiasts, and anyone with minimal room and a large appetite.
+This enables you to fit a lot of preserves into a small area—ideal for large families, camping enthusiasts, and anyone with minimal room and a large appetite.